Travel, Stay, and Key Information

 Drinking Water

 To ensure you feel your best on our wedding day, we strongly recommend that international visitors not drink tap water in Mexico City.
 The city’s water contains bacteria that can cause digestive distress for those who are not accustomed to it.
-Luckily, bottled water is inexpensive and readily available at convenience stores, including Oxxo, 7-Eleven, and Circle K.
+Luckily, tap water is very easy to avoid.
+Bottled water is inexpensive and readily available at convenience stores, including Oxxo, 7-Eleven, and Circle K. Also, you can safely drink tap water in your room at any major hotel, since it is filtered.

 As in many countries, water typically is not offered free of charge at restaurants.
 Instead, you can order bottled water (una botella de agua).
 Bottles of sparkling/mineral water (agua mineral) are almost universally available, too.
 Ice and aguas frescas (diluted fruit juices) will be made from bottled or filtered water at formal restaurants, but be aware that they may be made with tap water at casual ones.